mlraglin/personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a third-year student and [Eminence Fellow](https://honors-scholars.osu.edu/honors/eminence) at The Ohio State University majoring in data analytics with a data visualization specialization and minoring in sociology.
-I'm a member of the [Big Data Analytics Association](https://bdaaosu.org/) and [Cultivate Columbus](https://cultivatecolumbus.org/), as well as a research assistant in the [Department of Sociology](https://sociology.osu.edu/) and [Translational Data Analytics Institute (TDAI).](https://tdai.osu.edu/)\
+I am a fourth-year student and [Eminence Fellow](https://honors-scholars.osu.edu/honors/eminence) at The Ohio State University majoring in data analytics with a data visualization specialization and minoring in sociology.
+I'm a member of the [Big Data Analytics Association](https://bdaaosu.org/) and [Cultivate Columbus](https://cultivatecolumbus.org/), as well as a research assistant in the [Department of Sociology](https://sociology.osu.edu/) and [Translational Data Analytics Institute (TDAI).](https://tdai.osu.edu/) I'm currently interning at the [Abercrombie & Fitch](https://www.abercrombie.com/shop/us) Global Home Office in New Albany, Ohio on the data stragety and personalization team.\
 \
 I'm interested in exploring the intersections of  data analysis and other quantitative or qualitative forms of study, including machine learning, software development, computational social science, and more.
 In my free time, I enjoy pursuing personal hobbies, including music mixing and production, fitness, and enjoying the outdoors.